 9. Older workers don’t mesh with the company’s culture

 One of my clients was told during an interview that the company doesn’t typically hire people in their fifties.
-This is a blatant demonstration of ageism and, quite honestly, in correct.
+This is a blatant demonstration of ageism and, quite honestly, an assumption that she wouldn’t fit in.

 Older workers can integrate with the company culture and, in many cases, improve the culture be providing more maturity and nurturing younger workers who look up to older workers as mentors and leaders.